Junojames4/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Task 14.
-It must be in that file
+Task 15.
+Count that word